Last Updated on November 24, 2022 by ashley.davis

 Assisted living facilities are regulated by the states.
 So the agencies regulating assisted living vary state-to-state.

-How do I report a violation of assisted living regulations?
+How to report a violation of assisted living regulations?

 Any violation of assisted living regulations should be reported to the facility manager or facility in charge first.
 Then report to the state agencies who are overseeing assisted living communities.
 Finally, the complaints can be directed to Adult Protective Services (APS) and Long-Term Care Ombudsman of each state.
 You can report it through their hotlines, online forms, or mail your complaint to their office.
 Make sure you report as soon as possible and make it as detailed as possible.